 radiation quanta depends upon an aspect of general relativity

+that is unsupported by scientific evidence.
 To avoid possible misunderstandings, some recent experimental

 results of gravitational effects on photons will be discussed.